kmarkus/rFSM/doc/README.txt

   bool doo(fsm, state, 'doo')

+      This function is treated as a Lua coroutine.
+This means if it is just a function it will be excuted and a completion event "e_done" raised afterwards.
+It will not run if there is an event which triggers an outgoing transition.

+      More commonly this function shall run for a longer period until some event occurs.
+To allow the rFSM core to check for events and possibly execute a transition, the doo function must give up control.
+This can be done by calling =coroutine.yield()=.

+      The following example illustrates this:

+  doo = function(fsm)
+           while true do
+              if min_distance() < 0.1 then
+                 rfsm.send_events(fsm, "e_close_obj")
+              end
+              coroutine.yield()
+           end
+        end

+      This =doo= will check a certain condition repeadedly and raise an event if it is true.
+After that control is returned to the rFSM core.

-      This function is called repetitively while a state remains active, that is no events trigger an outgoing transition and the do function has not yet completed.
-The bool return value defines wheter the doo is active or idle.
-In practice this means: if doo does not return true and there are no other events, doo will be called in a tight loop.
+      An boolen idle flag can be return to the rFSM core by passing it as a parameter to =coroutine.yield=.
+If this flag is true then it will cause the rfsm core to go idle if there are no other events.
+Otherwise, if no value or false is returned and there are no other events, doo will be called in a tight loop.

-      As the doo function is created as a Lua coroutine, it is possible to suspend it at arbitray points by calling coroutine.yield()

    2. connector: =connector=